 female gamers: can they sport?

 As the “Intrepid Explorer,” my father could deftly maneuver up the mountainside, accumulating gems and hunting the elusive Flame Spirit, which seems onscreen as a dancing shadow.
 (As soon as the Flame Spirit is captured, it encircles the Intrepid Explorer’s head like a flickering, ghostly wreath.)
-Then my father would make assignments down the treacherous peaks closer to the Throne Room, guarded via the ominous Skull Spirit.
-He would kneel at the Cranium, provide the Flame, be granted safe passage into the Throne Room where the crown rests.
+Then, my father would make assignments down the treacherous peaks closer to the Throne Room, guarded via the ominous Skull Spirit.
+He would kneel at the Cranium, provide the Flame, and be granted safe passage into the Throne Room, where the crown rests.

 The Roots Of Multiplayer Gaming As We Know It